 Eamonn Delaney BSc, MSc, MCIEEM, CECOL prepared this Natura Impact Statement.
-Eamonn has fourteen years consultancy experience and has prepared Screening for Appropriate Assessment and Natura Impact Statements for various projects, including residential, amenity, renewable energy and transport developments in addition to strategic policy and planning proposals.
+Eamonn has fifteen years consultancy experience and has prepared Screening for Appropriate Assessment and Natura Impact Statements for various projects, including residential, amenity, renewable energy and transport developments in addition to strategic policy and planning proposals.
 Eamonn conducted field visits to the Bunahinly-Kilgarvan Bog site in January 2022.
+Eamonn's initial years in ecological consultancy involved botanical and habitat surveys for the purposes of EIA, EcIA and large scale habitat surveys for local authorities.
+This included plant species identification and habitat classification in a wide range of rural, urban and peri-urban environments.
+Eamonn is a member of the Botanical Society of Britain and Ireland (BSBI) and regularly attends local and regional BSBI field meetings in addition to carrying out recording for the proposed BSBI 2020 Atlas, in north Co.
+Galway and south Co.
+Mayo.